 If a parent takes a child from Canada without the other parent’s permission or a court order, the left-behind parent can contact the Canadian police and the Canadian Border Services Agency (CBSA).
 The CBSA has the power to stop a parent from leaving Canada with a child if they have reason to believe that the child is being taken without the other parent’s consent or a court order.

-If a child has been taken to another country without the left-behind parent’s consent, the Canadian embassy or consulate in that country can provide assistance to locate and return the child to Canada.
+If a child has been taken to another country without the left-behind parent’s consent, the Canadian Immigration embassy or consulate in that country can provide assistance to locate and return the child to Canada.
 The Canadian government offers various programs to help parents dealing with such situations, providing crucial information and support in working with local authorities.
-In cases involving international custody disputes, property issues, or other family law issues, it is essential to work with an experienced family lawyer.